Paying Off a 30-Year Fixed-Rate Mortgage in 15 Years

 How to accelerate your mortgage payments yourself

 You can accelerate your payments even if you have a 30-year fixed rate mortgage.
 Automating payments can help you pay off your mortgage sooner and avoid some mental barriers to staying focused on your goal.
-By not managing the payments personally on a on a monthly basis, you can increase your chances of paying off the mortgage a lot sooner.
+By not managing the payments personally on a monthly basis, you can increase your chances of paying off the mortgage a lot sooner.

 - Start by examining your budget line by line.
 Know exactly what your actual income and expenses are.
 This will save you time from adjusting payments often as you realize you overestimated what you can put in.